Rakshya8/CV_First_Assignment/README.md

 s → save panorama

 🦖 Augmented Reality (AR Mode)

-Print the ArUco marker from assets/ar.jpg.
+Print the ArUco marker (assets/ar.jpg).

 Place it in front of your webcam.

-Press a to enter AR mode.
+Press A → AR mode starts.

-The green dinosaur OBJ model will appear sitting on the marker.
+A green dinosaur model appears on top of the marker!

 🎯 Tips for Beginners
 Don’t be scared of the terminal!
 You’ll only type a few commands.

-If something doesn’t work, copy the error message and search it online (or ask your teacher/mentor).
+If you get errors, copy them and search online (lots of OpenCV tutorials exist).

-This app is designed for learning computer vision step by step.
-Try each mode!
+Experiment with each mode to learn computer vision concepts.

 ✅ Summary of Commands
+bash
+Copy code
 # 1. Check Python version
 python --version